saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/configuration.md

 If you are using multiple frameworks or need to configure different sets of tests to run separately, it might be useful to have individual configuration files that you can simply direct `saucectl` to reference as necessary.

 :::note YAML Required
-While you can use multiple files of different names or locations to specify your configurations, each file must be a `*.yml` and follow the [`saucectl` syntax](/testrunner-toolkit/configuration/common-syntax).
+While you can use multiple files of different names or locations to specify your configurations, each file must be a `*.yml` and follow the `saucectl` syntax outlined in the configuration reference doc for your framework 9see links above).
 If you are less comfortable with YAML, any of a wide variety of free online YAML/JSON validator tools may be helpful.
 :::